 Wearable technology is an electronic device that you can wear to avail of practical life solutions.
 These instruments are designed for hands-free use.
 GPS shoes, for example, work by assisting you on which side to go – should you turn right or left way?

-GPS is a three-way system composed of satellites, ground stations, and receivers.
-While satellites look like the stars you love in a cool night sky, the ground stations are radars that monitor the satellites’ operational health and exact position in space.
+The three components that makeup GPS are satellites, ground stations, and receivers.
+While ground stations operate as radars to track the satellites’ precise location in space, satellites seem like the stars you enjoy in a cool night sky.
 A receiver is your phone or any tracking device that constantly listens for a signal from these satellites.

 The changes in the way you connect with those around you, the accessibility that GPS has delivered your family, and the feeling of security that all these advances are giving you – are the effects of the Global Positioning System (GPS) to you.